PTomas/NowWe-reTalking/README.md

 # NowYou-reTalking
 What if YOU could change the world.
-What if you could convince an officer to see people of all walks of life as the same before a family is torn appart. what if you could talk an artist into making more positive music and fall into less negetive sterio types.
-What if you could convince health care providers that vetrens need more support.
-What if you could convince a senator or just one of millions of voters that climate change needs to be adressed.
+What if you could convince an officer to see people of all walks of life as the same before a family is torn apart. what if you could talk an artist into making more positive music and fall into less negative stereo types.
+What if you could convince health care providers that veterans need more support.
+What if you could convince a senator or just one of millions of voters that climate change needs to be addressed.
 What if you could convince people to fight for a positive future?
 YOU could change the world.

 What's Talking is a moderated discussion board that selects controversial news stories and assembles users with differing opinions into chat groups, balanced by aggregated user statistics.